Here is the NY Times version:

 The TOP command shows Bingo achievement scores that are tallied like this:

-Even though it is almost always possible, getting to GN4L isn’t easy and here are a few commands to help:
+Even though it is almost always possible, getting to GN4L isn’t easy.
+Here are a few commands to help:

 When you achieve GN4L you get a congratulatory message: